DuskSystems/nix-zed-extensions/README.md

 - Requires a cargo lockfile for Rust extensions.
 - Missing meta/licensing info.
 - No automated building/testing of extensions.
-- Requires a Rust/LLVM re-compilation.
+- Requires a LLVM re-compilation due to WASI SDK usage.

 ## Usage